MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/sign-in-manager.md

 # Scripting Sign-In with the SignInManager in Unity

-In order to add sign-in to your own custom game objects, you will need to script it into a GameObject.
+To add sign-in to your own custom game objects, you script it into a GameObject.

-Suppose the PlayerAuthentication prefab doesn't fit your game and you'd like to have your own sign-in panel - this article will take you through the basic steps of adding sign-in logic to your title.
+Suppose the PlayerAuthentication prefab doesn't fit your game, and you'd like to use your own sign-in panel instead.
+This article shows the basic steps of adding sign-in logic to your title.

 ## Sign in with the SignInManager

 The Xbox Live Unity plug-in contains a script for the `SignInManager` under the file path **Assets >> XboxLive >> Scripts >> SignInManager.cs**.
-The manager is a Singleton class which can be called form anywhere in your title by referring to the title's *Instance* of the `SignInManager`.
+The manager is a Singleton class which can be called from anywhere in your title by referring to the title's *Instance* of the `SignInManager`.

 This *Instance* does not need to be initialized and you can use the it as soon as your game begins.
 You can access all of the its public properties and functions by referring to the *Instance* as `SignInManager.Instance`.

-The `SignInManager` contains all of the code necessary for managing authentication for your title, this includes sign-in, sign-out, and getting information about which users are signed in as which player.
+The `SignInManager` contains all of the code necessary for managing authentication for your title, this includes sign-in, sign-out, and getting information about which users are signed-in as which player.

 ### Calls and Results